Photo stories

-Born in Snake Park
+Born in Snake Park, South Africa

 One of Johannesburg’s mine dumps blows toxic and radioactive dust across the impoverished settlement of SnakePark.
 The air is thick with yellow dust that contains high levels of uranium and a cocktail of heavy metals like lead,mercury, arsenic, cadmium and chrome.
 This apartheid legacy of South African gold mining plays out in birthdefects such as…